Chapter 7 Spatial autocorrelation

 Local Moran’s I is:

-• The difference between a value and neighbours * the sum of differences between neighbours and the mean
+• The difference between a value and the global mean \((z_i - \bar{z})\) * the difference between a neighbour and the global mean \(w_{ij}(z_j - \bar{z})\), weighted by the weight matrix

 It returns several columns, of most interest is the Z score.
 A Z-score is how many standard deviations a value is away (above or below) from the mean.
 This allows us to state if our value is significantly different than expected value at this location considering the neighours.